AaronFabian/maze-conquest/README.md

 ## <span id="about-this-project">👨‍💻 About This Project</span>

 This is my first full-stack development project, combining all the knowledge I've acquired into a single application.
-As an RPG enthusiast, I wanted to create something that captures the essence of classic dungeon-crawling adventures.
+As an RPG enthusiast, I wanted to create something that captures the essence of classic 85' RPG adventures.

 **Future Goals**: My next target is to develop a multiplayer online game experience.

-Thank you for playing, and I wish you the best of luck in your adventures!
+Thank you for playing, and I wish you all the best !

 _— Aaron Fabian_ 😊